 Call of Cthulhu, is being adapted into an audio

-you'll want a download for sure!
+show, you'll want it for sure!
 Hopefully this should

 be ready in the new year so stay tuned Cthulhu lovers!

-news this month comes from Mike's annual set design and
+news this month comes from my annual set design and

 building week at a Hertfordshire school for their upcoming

-formal set design work Mike does now but he still likes
+only formal set design work I do now but I still like

-to keep his hand in once a year to try to encourage a
+to keep my hand in once a year to try to encourage a

-design and build a 24' octagon floor for the 'in
+to design and build a 24' octagon floor for the 'in

 the round' production.
 Using only hardboard and about

 ten layers of paint, a textured stone, italian esq plaza

 was formed complete with old blood splatters from past

 on (a) Set